Jcssss/Wordle/README.md

 # Wordle Unlimited
-A web-app version of Wordle programmed using Javascript React.
-This project was my primary introduction to React, where I learned about props, state and other core aspects of the language.
+A replica of the New York Times' game Wordle.
+This project was programed using React JS and was the first time I used React JS in a project.
+While working on the project, I learned about props, state and other core aspects of the language.

 The web-app is currently hosted using github-pages, to access it, simply click on this link: [Wordle Unlimited](https://Jcssss.github.io/Wordle)